ryanarmstrong/nexus/README.md

 The following are the project variables you should set before running `./bin/init` or `./bin/install`.

-    project_name        # The machine name of the project. human_project_name  # The human-readable name of the project. webroot             # Where the built site will be run out of.
+    project_name        # The machine name of the project.
+By default it is set to the git repo name. human_project_name  # The human-readable name of the project. webroot             # Where the built site will be run out of.
 Usually will be left as the default.